 Preserving Pioneers’ Heritage and Faith.

 Old Salem Shrine captures the local color of rural Dakota County in the late 1800s and early 1900s as well a sense of the pioneers’ heritage and steadfast faith in God.
-Generations of volunteer trustees have taken great care to preserve the church as it was in 1913 when the last regular Sunday service was held.
+The current building was constructed in 1875 and has been cared for by generations of volunteer trustees.
+The church has been preserved much as it was when the last regular Sunday service was held around 1913.
 The upkeep of the historic building is funded entirely through donations and bequests, and modest rental fees for weddings and special events.
-Read more about the church’s rich history.

 Upcoming Events

-Founders Day Open House and Service
+150th Anniversary COMMUNITY REUNION | Founders Day Open House

-Epiphany SERVICE OF CAROLS AND CANDLELIGHT
+annual Epiphany Celebration OF CAROLS AND CANDLELIGHT

-Sunday, January 6, 2025
+Sunday, January 4, 2026

 A simpler time.